apache/james-project/upgrade-instructions.md

 Concerned product: Distributed James

-In order to avoid uses of non frozen Cassandra collection by the MailQueue component, we introduced a new table, enqueuedMailsv4, not suffering from these pitfalls.
+In order to avoid uses of non-frozen Cassandra collection by the MailQueue component, we introduced a new table, enqueuedMailsv4, not suffering from these pitfalls.

-Pre existing table, enqueuedMailsV3 is no longer read and can be dropped.
+Pre-existing table, enqueuedMailsV3 is no longer read and can be dropped.

-To avoid data loss (only noticeable when browsing the mailqueue email, no email in flight in the mailqueue will be lost, they will just be non-browseable) do your rolling upgrade with an empty mailqueue.
+To avoid data loss (only noticeable when browsing the mailqueue email, no email in flight in the mailqueue will be lost, they will just be non-browsable) do your rolling upgrade with an empty mailqueue.

 To achieve an empty mailqueue, start a James server with SMTP and JMAP ports not exposed: